StephenYangjz/CARFF/nerf/readme.md

 - A recent version of [CUDA](https://developer.nvidia.com/cuda-toolkit).
 The following choices are recommended and have been tested:
     - Windows: CUDA 11.5 or higher
     - Linux: CUDA 10.2 or higher
+- Install the version of [PyTorch](https://pytorch.org/get-started/locally/) that matches your CUDA installation to avoid failing setup for TCNN
 - [CMake](https://cmake.org/) v3.21 or higher.

 **Linux**